ohhyangyang/ohhyangyang/README.md

 ## I'm a Full-Stack Developer!! ##

-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently working at Unblockia
-- 🥅 2021 Goals: Contribute and make impact to my work team
+- 🥅 2021 Goals: Grow with my team
-- ⚡ Fun fact: I was an architect, I love to draw, design and create ideas
+- ⚡ Fun fact: I was an architect, means I can code and design

-### Some of my projects​ :file_folder: ###

-* [WUSIC (Frontend)](https://github.com/ohhyangyang/m3-wusic-client) & [WUSIC (Backend)](https://github.com/ohhyangyang/m3-wusic-server) : A project-based musician platform with MERN     Stack and REATful API.
-* [X-BOOK](https://github.com/ohhyangyang/m2-project-library): A book exchange platform with Server Side Rendering (SSR) technology.
-* [COSLIB](https://github.com/ohhyangyang/M1-Project): A online cosmetic library  with External API.
-* [MATACHANA HPO Tutorial](https://www.matachana.com/User-Help-Tools/HPO/1_Preparing-the-load_en.html) : A web of user help tutorial for MATACHANA products.

 ### Connect with me ###